7 Attributes of a Great Company Name

-Every company in the digital age wants one thing: to be found when their customer or prospect searches for them.They've stated the benefit of using their agency in the title of their business.
-Work with Search & Be Found and ... be found by more customers.
+Every company in the digital age wants one thing: to be found when their customer or prospect searches for them.
+Search & Be Found stated the benefit of using the agency in the title of its business.

-7. It is unique.
+7. It's unique.

 Plus, you don't want to cause confusion when prospects land on your website but are looking for the other company (or vice versa).

 I was once in a podcasting group where someone was asking questions about "recording on Zoom."
-I though the individual was referring to Zoom.us, the video conferencing platform, but he was actually talking about Zoom LiveTrak, the audio mixer.
+I thought the individual was referring to Zoom.us, the video conferencing platform, but he was actually talking about Zoom LiveTrak, the audio mixer.

 This is a simple mix-up that didn't result in any harm to either company.
 A more severe issue, however, is possible with more egregious naming errors than the one in this scenario.